Expert shares advice for allergy suffers, ways to help prevent COVID-19

-With allergy season in full swing, a runny nose, itchy eyes and even a loss of smell can put people on edge as many experience some similar symptoms to COVID-19 patients.
+With allergy season in full swing, a runny nose, itchy eyes and even a loss of smell can put people on edge with several similarities to COVID-19 symptoms.

 Ear, nose and throat specialist Dr. Marc Kerner with CalWest said a loss of a sense of smell can serve as an early warning for a potential coronavirus infection.